joshnuss/micro-svelte-compiler/README.md

 1. Parse the file and extract code from `<script>` tags and build a list of non-`<script>` tags.
 2. Parse the code and determine props (anything with `export let ...` is a prop)
 3. Parse the tags recursively and make an ordered list of nodes and event listeners
-4. Generate the code using the props list, node list, listener list and code from script tags
+4. Generate the code using props, nodes, listeners, and code from script tags
 5. Format the code
-6. Print the code to `stdout`
+6. Print the result to `stdout`

 ## Dependencies